Ferryistaken/website/philosophy.md

     - While the "[4 essential freedoms](https://www.gnu.org/philosophy/free-sw.html#the-four-essential-freedoms)" don't directly specify that the software must be free, they do specify that anyone should have _"The freedom to redistribute copies so you can help others (freedom 2)."_.
 Which could create a grey area regarding paid/subscription based software, where in some cases redistributing the software to anyone could be a problem.
 This doesn't apply to all paid/subscription based software, for example, Netlix could make the desktop/mobile client Open Source, while still keeping a subscription model, since in order to actually watch the content you need an account.

 # Hardware
-- I don't believe that hardware should be open source, **IF** every piece of software running on it _is_, else the company behind the hardware should make the project/schematics freely available, **so that the community can come up with open source alternatives to the proprietary software** without doing/doing less reverse engineering, **which would be legal in some cases**, since
+- I don't believe that hardware should be open source, **IF** every piece of software running on it _is_, else the company behind the hardware should make the project/schematics freely available, **so that the community can come up with open source alternatives to the proprietary software** without doing/doing less reverse engineering, **which would be legal in some cases**(for example [reverse engineering to guarantee interoperability within computer programs](https://www.law.cornell.edu/uscode/text/17/1201)).

+> In the U.S., Section 103(f) of the Digital Millennium Copyright Act (DMCA) (17 USC § 1201 (f) - Reverse Engineering) specifically states that it is legal to reverse engineer and circumvent the protection to achieve interoperability between computer programs (such as information transfer between applications).
+Interoperability is defined in paragraph 4 of Section 103(f).
+> \- JMcAfreak on Stack Exchange